robballou/sublimetext-sshconfig/README.md

 - `host`: create a new Host entry
 - `match`: create a new Match entry
-- Keyword completion for Linux and BSD
+- Keyword completion for Linux and BSD options

 ### SSHD Config

-- Keyword completion for Linux and BSD
+- Keyword completion for Linux and BSD options

 ## Commands